Listening Woman: Plot

 Before arriving at the Tso hogan, Leaphorn uses binoculars to see if the hogan is occupied and observes a man that reminds Leaphorn vaguely of Gold Rims saying Catholic mass alone in the hogan.
 When Leaphorn questions Theodora about this, she reveals the man to be Benjamin Tso, grandson of Hosteen Tso who had been raised outside the reservation and had become a Catholic Priest.
 Despite Benjamin's Oath of Celibacy, Theodora had become infatuated with Benjamin and Benjamin, feeling a great temptation to break his oath with her, had made an escape to the home of his grandfather in the hopes of saving his soul.
 However, Theodora had followed him and had now found him.
 Leaphorn questions Benjamin about his purpose at the hogan and Benjamin reveals he had received a letter from his grandfather requesting that he return to reservation to help deal with his affairs before he died.
-Leaphorn memorizes the contents of the letter which Benjamin let's him read and Leaphorn leaves, feeling a tinge guilty for bringing Theodora to Benjamin.
+Leaphorn memorizes the contents of the letter which Benjamin lets him read and Leaphorn leaves, feeling a tinge guilty for bringing Theodora to Benjamin.

-Leaphorn makes his way to the Kinaalda again to talk with Margaret Cigarette, whom is also a relative of the escaped prisoner Leaphorn had arrested but then lost.
+Leaphorn makes his way to the Kinaalda again to talk with Margaret Cigaret, whom is also a relative of the escaped prisoner Leaphorn had arrested but then lost.
 After questioning her further about the murders and participating in the ceremony, he only learns that even at the last minutes of Hosteen Tso's life, he was inquiring on how to send a letter to Benjamin.
 After the ceremony, Leaphorn watches as people gather objects they had left to be blessed as part of the ceremony, Leaphorn sees a name on a flashlight being retrieved by a boy that had the name of the pilot of a helicopter that was stolen in the robbery.
 He questions the boy and takes the light to give to the FBI.

 After the questioning, Leaphorn makes his way back to the trading post and asks Shorty another round of questions.
 With the text of the letter in his mind, he asks Shorty if the contents of the letter Benjamin was sent matches the letter Shorty was asked to write.
 After some coaxing, Shorty reveals that the letter Leaphorn read was missing key details, such as that someone named "Jimmy" being crazy and that Hosteen Tso needed help dealing with Jimmy.
 Leaphorn figures that must mean that Hosteen Tso didn't send the letter Benjamin has, something which, due to the late hour, he decides to follow up with later after he drops off the Flashlight to the FBI.